 West Allis participated in webinars or virtual conferences on housing, planning, development, or other programs related to the strategies of the City's CDBG Consolidated Plan.
-Discussions started with Milwaukee County and Developer about creating affordable senior housing.
-During 2023, the City worked with Milwaukee County on addressing the issues of homelessness in West Allis by building collaboration efforts with the West Allis Fire, Police, and Health Dept. West Allis also continues a strong and open relationship with several local social service agencies, such as Family Resource Center, WWBIC and ERAs, all of whom are funded by West Allis CDBG funds under public service and economic development activities.
+During 2024, the City worked with Milwaukee County on addressing the issues of homelessness in West Allis by building collaboration efforts with the West Allis Fire, Police, and Health Dept. West Allis also continues a strong and open relationship with several local social service agencies, such as Family Resource Center, WWBIC and ERAs, all of whom are funded by West Allis CDBG funds under public service and economic development activities.
 This continuous effort is also part of the Housing Department's- Housing Choice Voucher Family Self-Sufficiency Program.
-Throughout 2023, the city supported efforts of KIVA by providing matching grant assistance for individuals to help grow or expand a businesses.
+Throughout 2024, the city supported efforts of KIVA by providing matching grant assistance for individuals to help grow or expand businesses with a total of 12 KIVA loans by West Allis business owners.